braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/jebbit.md

 # Jebbit

-{:.subintro}
-[Jebbit](https://www.jebbit.com/) is a PaaS that allows you to build engaging experiences for users to capture first-party data.
+> [Jebbit](https://www.jebbit.com/) is a PaaS that allows you to build engaging experiences for users to capture first-party data.

 The Braze and Jebbit integration lets you pass user emails and attributes from your Jebbit campaigns as user data to Braze in real-time.
 This data can then be used to drive marketing initiatives like personalized email campaigns and triggers.